stormwatch/Community/README.md

 ## Chat

 We hangout on [Slack](https://ba-st.slack.com/) where we discuss everything related to the ecosystem.

-You can request an invite to [gcotelli](https://github.com/gcotelli) , [fortizpenaloza](https://github.com/fortizpenaloza) or any other admin.
+You'll find a link to join at the [FAST website](https://www.fast.org.ar/), or you can request an invite to [gcotelli](https://github.com/gcotelli), [fortizpenaloza](https://github.com/fortizpenaloza) or any other admin.

 ## Blog